-If you’re deciding what material to purchase for your metal roof, you may have come across various options like steel, copper, aluminum, galvanized, and galvalume.
+When deciding what material to purchase for your metal roof, you may have come across various options like steel, copper, aluminum, galvanized, and galvalume.
 Among them, the last two are the most popular.
-So what’s the difference between these three options?
-And how do you know which one is right for you?
+So what’s the difference, and how do you know which one is right for you?

 Weighing the pros and cons of galvalume and galvanized roofing can certainly be confusing.
 And since installing a new roof can already be a costly and stressful process, we’re eager to offer our expertise.
 We’ve created a helpful guide to walk you through choosing the right roofing material for your needs.

 What Is Galvalume?

 Galvalume is a steel-based roof coating type that includes aluminum, zinc, and silicon.
 As one of the most popular roofing materials on the market today, it’s impressively durable.
 Aluminum makes up more than 50% of the coating, making it more resistant to corrosion.

-Invented by Bethlehem Steel construction company in the early 1970s, galvalume coating is made by hot-dipping the metals onto steel coils to make it adhere to the material.
-The coating can be left as a plain mill finish, or painted in a variety of colors.
+Invented by Bethlehem Steel Construction Company in the early 1970s, galvalume coating is made by hot-dipping the metals onto steel coils to make them adhere to the material.
+The coating can remain with a plain mill finish, or be painted in a variety of colors.

 What Is Galvalume Used For?

 The main purpose of galvalume is to protect steel from oxidizing (rusting), which compromises the integrity of the material.
-It is used for many purposes, but the most common application is for outdoor metal paneling and metal roofs.
+It has many uses and purposes, but the most common application is for outdoor metal paneling and metal roofs.
 It might be installed on a wall, building trim, or as an accent, especially in climates subject to hurricanes, humidity, extreme heat, or high rainfall or snowfall.

 Some of its standard applications include: